SWI-Prolog/plweb-www/GetStarted.md

     their position to the built-in editor PceEmacs or the editor of your choice.

-    SWI-Prolog comes with a lot of [features](https://www.swi-prolog.org/features.html) that may be useful useful to your project.
+    SWI-Prolog comes with a lot of [features](https://www.swi-prolog.org/features.html) that may be useful to your project.
 Also consider the [add-ons](https://www.swi-prolog.org/pack/list).

   - __I know some Prolog and I want to use SWI-Prolog for data analysis__.
 Here